knusbaum/glc/README.md

 If function `A` declares a dynamic variable `X` and then calls function `B`, which calls function `C`, `C` is able to see the binding of `X`, even though it has not been passed to `C`.

 ### Bindings
 In languages that deal in first-class dynamic variables, it's common to distinguish between a name for a variable and the thing the variable refers to.
-A name "referring" to a value is called a 'binding'.
+A name 'referring' to a value is called a 'binding'.
 So if a variable `x` refers to a value `y`, then `x` is bound to `y`.

 For instance:
 ```go